kevintruong/til/Synchronization 3 Working with Mutexes And Semaphores.md

   sem_post(&sitems);
 }
 ```
 Sketch 3 correctly enforces buffer full and buffer empty conditions using semaphores.
-However there is no mutual exclusion: Two threads can be in the critical section at the same time, which would corrupt the data structure (or least lead to data loss).
-The fix is to also use a mutex around the critical section:
+However there is no _mutual exclusion_: Two threads can be in the _critical section_ at the same time, which would corrupt the data structure (or least lead to data loss).
+The fix is to wrap a mutex around the critical section:

 ```
 // Simple single stack - see above example on how to convert this into a multiple stacks.
-// Also a robust POSIX implementation would check for EINTR and error codes.
+// Also a robust POSIX implementation would check for EINTR and error codes of sem_wait.

 // PTHREAD_MUTEX_INITIALIZER for statics (use pthread_mutex_init() for stack/heap memory)